-Function data files are tab-delimited text files for storing utility functions, which are exported through 'Export function' File Menu command.
-One file contains one utility function, whose format can be specified on the Settings/Import-Export page.
+Function data files are tab-delimited text files for storing utility functions, which are exported and imported through 'Export function' and 'Import function' File Menu commands, respectively.
+One file contains one utility function, whose format can be specified with Settings/Import-Export.